NSMau/swift-book-es/TSPL.docc/LanguageGuide/AdvancedOperators.md

-In many simple cases, you can ask Swift to provide synthesized implementations of the equivalence operators for you, as described in <doc:Protocols#Adopting-a-Protocol-Using-a-Synthesized-Implementation>.
+In many simple cases, you can ask Swift to provide synthesized implementations of the equivalence operators for you, as described in <doc:Protocols#Adoptando-Un-Protocolo-Mediante-Una-Implementación-Sintetizada>.

-## Custom Operators
+## Operadores Personalizados

 You can declare and implement your own *custom operators* in addition to the standard operators provided by Swift.
-For a list of characters that can be used to define custom operators, see <doc:LexicalStructure#Operators>.
+For a list of characters that can be used to define custom operators, see <doc:LexicalStructure#Operadores>.

 New operators are declared at a global level using the `operator` keyword, and are marked with the `prefix`, `infix` or `postfix` modifiers: